PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

 Suggestion：Keep commit concise as much as possible at every submit.You can make a supplyment to the previous commit with `git commit --amend`.About several commits having been pushed to remote repository,you can refer to [squash commits after push](http://stackoverflow.com/questions/5667884/how-to-squash-commits-in-git-after-they-have-been-pushed)。

-- Pay attention to the name of every commit:It would be better to abstract the content of present commit and be not too random.
+- Pay attention to the name of every commit:It would be better to abstract the content of present commit and be not too arbitrary.

 3）If you have tackled with problems of an Issue,please add `fix #issue_number` to the *first* comment area of PULL Request.Then the corresponding Issue will be closed automatically after the merge of PULL Request.Keywords are including:close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved.Please select appropriate word.Please refer to [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages) for more details.